-The front face curb or sidewalk thickness for new structures and rehabilitation projects should be 6".
+The front face curb or sidewalk thickness for new structures and rehabilitation projects should be 6" for TL-3 and TL-4 NCHRP 350 railing, and 9" for TL-4 MASH type railing.

 For girder structures, the weight of diaphragms, splices, stiffeners, etc., should be included as part of the applied dead load.
 For steel structures, this can be approximated by using 40 plf for interior girders and 20 plf for exterior girders.